Jared-Glenn/Chained-Mesa/README.md

 - The game involves moving the base camp by expanding the railroad.
 - Multiple routes going forward or back for different reasons.
 - Each leg of the track you unlock pays a portion of your ledger, but being called back charges you, instead.
+- Could tie back to the Ledger for duskmotts.

 Main Character: